 For more than a decade, cyber security has been a concern for the government and private sector alike.
 The growth in Information Technology and E-commerce sector in the United States has given rise to cyber crimes, causing a huge loss to the US government and its people.
 Today we have a glance at the United States cyber security laws and regulations.

-Data breaches have gained more attention due to the impact of digitization on financial, healthcare, SMEs and other industries.
-Even though data breaches occurred way before digitization took the world by storm, but the popularity of the digital platforms gave a new dimension to these breaches as the importance, volume, and cost of the data breaches have increased considerably.
+Data breaches have gained more attention due to the impact of digitization on financial, healthcare, SMEs, and other industries.
+Even though data breaches occurred way before digitization took the world by storm, the popularity of digital platforms gave a new dimension to these breaches as the importance, volume, and cost of the data breaches have increased considerably.

 The number of data breaches in the U.S. increased from 157 million in 2005 to 781 million in 2015, while the number of exposed records jumped from around 67 million to 169 million during the same time frame.
 In 2016, the number of data breaches in the United States amounted to 1093 with close to 36.6 million records exposed.

 The year 2016 witnessed the largest data breach to date in US history as the online platform Yahoo revealed that hackers stole user data and information related to at least 500 million accounts back in 2014.
 In December 2016, the company announced another hack dating back to 2013 that affected over 1 billion user records.

 The Consumer Privacy Protection Act of 2017 aims at securing the personal information of customers, avoid identity theft, update citizens and organizations regarding security breaches, and prevent the misuse of sensitive user information.

 The act is applicable to all the institutions which access, collect, store, use, and transmit personally identifiable information of more than 10,000 US citizens over a specified period of time.
 The associated penalties and fines do not exceed more than $5 million.
 But, if it is found that the misuse of data was intentional, an additional $5 million fine can also be imposed.